DEVICE: Video vs Direct Laryngoscopy for intubating critically ill adults

 • Failure to intubate the trachea on the first attempt occurs in 20 to 30% of tracheal intubations performed in the emergency department or intensive care unit (ICU) and is associated with an increased risk of life-threatening complications

-• Several single-center trials and a moderate-sized multicenter trial have been conducted to compare the outcomes when VL vs DL is used, and these trials showed differing results, including better outcomes with a VL, better outcomes with DL, and no significant differences in outcomes between the two types
+• Several single-centre trials and a moderate-sized multicentre trial have been conducted to compare the outcomes when VL vs DL is used, and these trials showed differing results, including better outcomes with a VL, better outcomes with DL, and no significant differences in outcomes between the two types

 • One major issue has been that most prior studies have been either retrospective observational or prospective studies randomised according to a factor other than blade type

-• This was a large, multicenter, unblinded, prospective randomised trial from 7 EDs and 10 ICUs across the United States enrolling patients 18 yrs or older undergoing endotracheal intubation
+• This was a large, multicentre, unblinded, prospective randomised trial from 7 EDs and 10 ICUs across the United States enrolling patients 18 yrs or older undergoing endotracheal intubation

 • Those who were pregnant, prisoners, had an immediate need for tracheal intubation that precluded randomisation, or had a clinician-determined need for a particular device choice on first attempt were excluded